nkymut/p5-advent-2023/index_e.md

 For more details, please refer to this [official document](https://inkstitch.org/docs/stitches/satin-column/).

-## FILL
+## FILL stitch

 ![](./assets/Inkscape_fill_J.png)

-Fill will sew over the surface in the color specified by fill().
+Fill stitch will sew over the surface in the color specified by fill().
 In embroidery data, color management is done on a thread-by-thread basis, so the data is output with the thread divided for each color specified by fill() or stroke().
 It seems that you can create various textures by specifying the fill algorithm.

 For more details, please refer to this official document.